All Episodes

 Oh, God, love you.

-Here again, uh Vice President Biden essentially saying at the Air Force Academy yesterday that his boss is lost, is worthless without a teleprompter.
+Here again, Vice President Biden essentially saying at the Air Force Academy yesterday that his boss is lost, is worthless without a teleprompter.

-But it also needs a special brand of strategic thinking that are gained only in the thin air of Colorado Springs.
+But it also needs a special brand of strategic thinking that are gained only in the thin air of Colorado Springs and the windy air of Colorado Springs.

-What am I gonna tell the president?
+What am I going to tell the president?

 I tell him his teleprompter is broken.